MadcowD/ell/docs/src/core_concepts/tool_usage.rst

         }
     }

-Using Tools in LMPs
+Using Agents in LMPs
 -------------------

-To use tools in a language model program, you need to specify them in the ``@ell.complex`` decorator:
+To use tools in a language model program, you need to specify them in the ``@ell2a.complex`` decorator:

 .. code-block:: python

-    @ell.complex(model="gpt-4o", tools=[create_claim_draft], temperature=0.1)
+    @ell2a.complex(model="gpt-4o", tools=[create_claim_draft], temperature=0.1)
     def insurance_claim_chatbot(message_history: List[Message]) -> List[Message]:
         return [
-            ell.system("""You are an insurance adjuster AI.
+            ell2a.system("""You are an insurance adjuster AI.
 You are given a dialogue with a user and have access to various tools to effectuate the insurance claim adjustment process.
 Ask questions until you have enough information to create a claim draft.
 Then ask for approval."""), ] + message_history

 This allows the language model to access and use the specified tools within the context of the LMP.

-Single-Step Tool Usage
+Single-Step Agent Usage
 ----------------------

 In single-step tool usage, the language model decides to use a tool once during its execution.
 The process typically involves the LMP receiving input, generating a response with a tool call.